nubenetes/awesome-kubernetes/docs/devsecops.md

 - [devops.com: Securing Your Software Development Pipelines](https://devops.com/securing-your-software-development-pipelines/)
 - [thenewstack.io: How GitOps Benefits from Security-as-Code](https://thenewstack.io/how-gitops-benefits-from-security-as-code/)
 - [devops.com: Tips for a Successful DevSecOps Life Cycle](https://devops.com/tips-for-a-successful-devsecops-life-cycle/)
+- [blog.aquasec.com: Advanced Persistent Threat Techniques Used in Container Attacks](https://blog.aquasec.com/advanced-persistent-threat-techniques-container-attacks) In this blog, you will explore advanced persistent threat techniques used in container attacks, learn how rootkits work, and how adversaries are using them to attack cloud native environments.

 ## Zero Trust Security
 - [dzone.com: What Is Zero Trust Security?](https://dzone.com/articles/what-is-zero-trust-security) Zero Trust security is an IT security framework that treats everyone and everything to be hostile (in a good way!).